For this article, we will tell you all about why rabbits are great as pets compared to other animals.

 You can indulge them in their chewing urges by giving them safe chew toys and keeping them away from objects that could harm them if chewed upon.

 Holding a rabbit is almost the same as holding a cat or dog.
 You have to support their torso with your hands and hold them close to your body the same way you’d hold a football.

 One thing you should never do is pick them up from their ears.
 This hurts them.

-Brush their hair regularly to get rid of excess fur and keep it clean.
-You should also remember to trim their nails regularly to prevent them from growing too long and breaking off as this may cause infection.
+Brush their hair regularly to eliminate excess fur and keep it clean.
+You should also remember to trim their nails regularly to prevent them from growing too long and breaking off, as this may cause infection.